Tryout Info IMPORTANT (Peterborough Hockey Association)

 WHAT EVERY PARENT and PLAYER SHOULD KNOW

-1. Coaches may not pick who YOU think are the best players/ goalies.
+Coaches may not pick who YOU think are the best players/ goalies.
 That is because coaches have to build THEIR TEAM; not yours.
-That involves a mix of left and right shots, offensive and defensive players, fast players, grinders, creative/flashy players, and steady/dependable players, along with strong, agile, athletic goalies who track the puck well.
+That involves a mix of left and right shots, offensive and defensive players, fast players, grinders, creative/flashy players, and steady/dependable players, along with strong, agile, athletic goalies who tracks the puck well.
 They also may have to keep body checking in mind, work ethic, which way a player is trending and coachability.
 Finally, Rep teams generally have between 110 and 180 events over the course of an 8-9 month season, and team chemistry is an important component for success.
 So, player behaviours/ attitudes along with parent behaviours/ attitudes also have a role in team selection.

 With all of this in mind, what should you do to maximize your chances of achieving your goals?